ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ### Action Definition

+Actions are operations (functions) that can be executed against an actor.
 The overall structure of an action is as follows:

 ```
 action ActionName (TypeName ActorName, (TypeName VariableName)*) (TypeName*)